Lifeguard (character): Powers and abilities

 Heather's mutant power allows her body to sense and react to any threat by transforming or manifesting a power to deal with the situation (similar to that of the X-Men's Darwin).
-In all of her appearances, she has only been shown to use this ability while defending herself along with others.
-It is unknown if she is able to use this ability for her own protection.
 She has a moderate level of control over this power and has sometimes been able to trigger it at will, although she has not displayed any control over the transformations or powers she manifests.
 Heather has mostly manifested physical changes such as extra arms, armored skin, wings, and a mermaid tail.
-In her first appearance, she also demonstrated hydrokinesis.
-The full extent of Lifeguard's abilities have yet to be revealed.

-After her Shi'ar abilities manifest, Heather permanently gains golden skin, wings, and claws.

 In addition to her superhuman powers, Heather is a trained lifeguard and skilled swimmer.

-Other versions

-An alternate universe variant of Lifeguard from Earth-41001 appears in X-Men: The End as a protector of Aliyah Bishop in the Shi'ar Imperium.

 Reception

 Critical reception

 Lukas Shayo of Screen Rant stated, "A mutant with the power to save lives, the aptly named Lifeguard can develop any ability necessary to save any life, be it her own or another's.
 If that means turning into metal, growing wings, or shapeshifting, Lifeguard will develop that power and subsequently save a life.
 As what essentially amounts to a stronger version of Darwin, Lifeguard doesn't really get the reputation she deserves.
 No mutant can ever surpass her ability to save lives, as their mutations are often tailored to other specific niches.
 With no upper limit to determine how she can shift, Lifeguard deserves her place among the Omega-levels."